 Breadcrumb Navigation to Appear in Search Results

 When Google crawls your site for search results, will it be able to follow a trail of breadcrumbs back to your homepage?
-“Breadcrumb navigation” is a method of site organization and design that presents your web content in a series of categories for easier navigation.
+“Breadcrumb navigation” is a method of site organization and design that presents your law firm web content in a series of categories for easier navigation.

 “Being able to stand out in a user-friendly fashion on search results pages is of utmost importance, especially on the smaller screen real estate of mobile devices,” says Conrad Saam of Mockingbird Marketing.